ehn-dcc-development/hcert-testdata/vproof_spec.md

 To mitigate against the risks that the signing algorithm is found to be weak, allowing the private keys to be compromised through cryptanalysis, this specification recommends all Participants to implement a fallback signature algorithm based on different parameters or a different mathematical problem than the primary.

 The other risks mentioned here are related to the Issuers' operating environments.
-One effective control to mitigate significant parts of these risks are to generate, store and use the private keys in Hardware Security Modules (HSMs).
+One effective control to mitigate significant parts of these risks is to generate, store and use the private keys in Hardware Security Modules (HSMs).
 Use of HSMs for signing EVPs is highly encouraged.

 However, regardless if an Issuer decides to use HSMs or not, a key roll-over schedule SHOULD be established where the frequency of the key roll-overs are proportionate to the exposure of keys to external networks, other systems and personnel.
 A well-chosen roll-over schedule also limits the risks associated with erroneously issued EVPs, enabling an Issuer to revoke such EVPs in batches, by withdrawing a key, if required.